 Determine what metrics matter most to you and have them sent to you weekly or monthly.
 This will keep you up-to-date on the latest without effort.

 When deciding how to automate your social media marketing, there are a lot of options out there.
 Here are some things that you should not automate:

 Every conversation is unique.
 Because of this, automated comments are easy to spot by outsiders.
 Bots lack understanding of the nuance of conversation.
 Comments are best left to the humans.

 - Follows and Unfollows

-Instagram, for example, is against the follow/unfollow method and your account could get shut down if you’re caught using a bot for this purpose.
+Instagram, for example, is against the follow/unfollow method, and your account could get shut down if they catch you using a bot for this purpose.

 Step 2: Set Goals for Social Media Marketing Automation

 After you've decided what matters most to your automation strategy, it's time to set some measurable goals.
 What do you hope to achieve through automation?
 Here are a few examples: